When it comes to skincare actives, it can be confusing when you are trying to decide which ones to use for your skincare

 This rinse-off masque can be used once or twice a week on dry skin.
 It should not be left on for more than 10 minutes.

-The Ordinary recommends patch testing prior to using this product for the first time.
+The Ordinary recommends patch testing before using this product for the first time.
 Please note that this product should not be used on sensitive, peeling, or compromised skin.

 Final Thoughts on Using Salicylic Acid with Niacinamide

 When used together, salicylic acid and niacinamide offer the skin multiple benefits, from pore-clearing and wrinkle-smoothing benefits to skin brightening and skin barrier protection.
 Combination and oily skin types may benefit most from using salicylic acid with niacinamide since both offer multiple benefits for oily and acne-prone skin.

 Thanks for reading, and here’s to your good skin health!